Random Access Read-Only Tar Mount

 sudo apt install liblzma-dev python3 -m pip install --user cffi # Necessary because of missing pyprojects.toml python3 -m pip install --user lzmaffi

-- Getting file contents of a mounted archive is generally vastly faster than archivemount and, in contrast to archivemount, does not increase with the archive size or file count resulting in the largest observed speedups to be around 5 orders of magnitudes!
+- Getting file contents of a mounted archive is generally vastly faster than archivemount and fuse-archive and does not increase with the archive size or file count resulting in the largest observed speedups to be around 5 orders of magnitude!

 - Memory consumption of ratarmount is mostly less than archivemount and mostly does not grow with the archive size.